Dogtor J.s Recommended

 For allergies, I always eliminate the "big four"...gluten

 (wheat, barley, rye), dairy, soy, and corn.
-The next is rice.
-If we have to remove rice, then that leaves only the "cure
+The next to eliminate is rice, if needed.
+If we do have to remove

-For epilepsy, I follow the same progression as above if
+For epilepsy, I follow the same progression that we use for allergies

 Here are the most readily available foods again: